apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>systemAccountSpec define image for the component to connect database or engines.
+<p>Defines the image for the component to connect to databases or engines.
-It overrides <code>image</code> and <code>env</code> attributes defined in ClusterDefinition.spec.componentDefs.systemAccountSpec.cmdExecutorConfig.
+This overrides the <code>image</code> and <code>env</code> attributes defined in clusterDefinition.spec.componentDefs.systemAccountSpec.cmdExecutorConfig.
-To clean default envs settings, set <code>SystemAccountSpec.CmdExecutorConfig.Env</code> to empty list.</p>
+To clear default environment settings, set systemAccountSpec.cmdExecutorConfig.env to an empty list.</p>
 </td>
 </tr>
 <tr>